GoogleChromeLabs/simplehttp2server/README.md

 `simplehttp2server` can add artifical delays to responses to emulate processing time.
-The command line flags `-mindelay` and `-maxdelay` allow you to delay responses with a random delay form the interval `[minDelay, maxDelay]`.
+The command line flags `-mindelay` and `-maxdelay` allow you to delay responses with a random delay form the interval `[minDelay, maxDelay]` in milliseconds.

 If a request has a `delay` query parameter (like `GET /index.html?delay=4000`), that delay will take precedence.

+# Other features

+* Support for serving Single Page Applications (SPAs) using the `-spa` flag
+* Support for throttling network throughput *per reqest* using the `-throttle` flag

 # Download